RobbieBooth/MEE-Docs/docs/intro.md

 All of this should have the application running on your localhost with the Spring Boot running on a different port than the Remix server.
 By going to the Remix servers port it recommends you should now see the application.

 ### Other Information
 You should not be required to edit the main front end server as this has been designed to allow for the communication.
-However, if you feel you have to there is no one stopping you.
+However, if you feel you have to, there is no one stopping you.
 The only thing that you should be editing if you are making a module is your own webpage for the module question and the module which will be in Spring Boot.